OpenRefine/OpenRefine/docs/docs/manual/wikibase/configuration.md

 ##### maxlag {#maxlag}

 Maxlag is a parameter that controls how aggressive a mass-editing tool should be when uploading edits to a Wikibase instance.
 See https://www.mediawiki.org/wiki/Manual:Maxlag_parameter for more details.
 The value should be adapted according to the actual traffic of the Wikibase.

+##### tag {#tag}

+Specifies a tag which should be applied to all edits made via the tool.
+The <code>${version}</code> variable will be replaced by the "major.minor" OpenRefine version before making edits.

+##### max_edits_per_minute {#max_edits_per_minute}

+Determines the editing speed expressed as the maximum number of edits to perform per minute, as an integer.
+The editing can still be slower than this rate if the performance of the Wikibase instance degrades.
+If set to 0, this will disable this cap.

 ##### properties {#properties}